katydecorah/katydecorah.github.io/code/_posts/2022-11-07-documentation-action.md

 Earlier this year, I created [documentation action](https://github.com/katydecorah/documentation-action) to automatically generate documentation for my GitHub Actions.

-The action requires a sample workflow, a markdown file (like README.md) to write the documentation, and the action configuration file (like action.yml).
+The action requires a sample workflow, a markdown file (like README.md) to write the documentation, and the action configuration file (action.yml).

 Once you add documentation action to your action's repository, it should generate: